 Mobile gaming is taking the gaming industry by storm.
-Now making up more than half (51 percent) of worldwide gaming revenue, its growth is expected to reach 59 percent by 2021, more than the steadfast console or PC Games.
+Now making up more than half of worldwide gaming revenue.
+Its growth is expected to reach 59% by 2021, more than the steadfast console or PC Games.

-Not only are improvements in screens, performance and speed of devices to thank for this rise in popularity, but our change in lifestyle is a key contributing factor – we simply don’t have time to dedicate sitting down to play on a console as much as before.
-Our hustling and bustling day to day lives mean we are out and about more so we play on the train, tube or bus.
+The rise of mobile gaming can be attributed to improvements in handsets, screens and speed but it also reflects a change in lifestyle.
+We simply don’t have time to dedicate sitting down to play on a console as much as before.
+Our busy day to day lives mean we are out and about more so we play on the train, tube or bus.
 In 2017, games were the most downloaded type of app.

 The ultimate 90s comeback

 The 90s is back in fashion and the trend has recently spread even further into the mobile gaming world.
 It started with Pokémon and you can even play the classics like Battleships and Bust-A-Move too.
 Now the playground is coming to your mobile device once again: The latest game to stage a comeback is POGs.
-Yes, we were surprised too.
-The twist here being it’s had a 21st Century tech upgrade – players can now use Augmented Reality.
+Yes, we’re surprised too.
+The twist here being it’s had a 21st Century tech upgrade – players can now use Augmented Reality (AR).

 You’re probably wondering how?
-Well, by using AR, players will be able to use the camera on their phone or tablet to scan in their collection of POGs and slammers.
-The principles are the same as the original cardboard POGs, except this time players don’t have to carry around a stack in their bag or risk losing them.
+Well, by using AR, players use the camera on their phone or tablet to scan in their collection of POGs and slammers.
+The principles are the same as the original cardboard POGs.
+But now players don’t have to carry around a stack in their bag or risk losing them.

-The news of the POG return comes within days of Pokémon Go, arguably the pioneers of demonstrating real use of AR and bringing it to mainstream users, introduced a new trading feature to the game to try and reclaim some of the hype and excitement they initially experienced.
+The news of the POGs return came within days of Pokémon Go announcing a new trading feature to reclaim some of the initial hype for their AR game.
 It’s a feature that was in high demand from players and original fans.

 AR and mobile gaming – a match made in heaven?